TAU-CGL/sdsl_create3/README.md

 * Raspberry Pi 5 - Ubuntu 24.04 LTS
     * Note that one should use Ubuntu 22.04 for ROS2 humble, hence we use docker

+## Running Docker

+After `git clone` for the current repository, enter the `docker` directory.\ Make sure to add executable (`chmod +x`) to the script files `build.sh` and `run.sh`.\
+Use `build.sh` once to build the docker container.
+The `run.sh` opens an interactive session, from which you can run one of three scripts:
+* `run_mapping.sh` - Starts the demo in Mapping mode
+* `run_localization.sh` - Starts the demo in Localization mode
+* `run_navigation.sh` - Starts the demo in Navigation mode
+See above for the description of each mode.
+The three scripts are created in the `Dockerfile`, and they merely call a specific ROS launchfile.